Rijul-A/ignore-empty-items-jellyfin/README.md

 # Jellyfin Plugin: Ignore Empty Folders

-Automatically hides content that have no media files in their folders.
+Automatically removes library items that have no media files associated with them.

+> [!IMPORTANT]
+> **This plugin only removes entries from the Jellyfin database.**
+> It **never** deletes or modifies any files or folders on your disk.

 ## What it does

-After every library scan, the plugin finds all content with zero actual media files and removes them from the Jellyfin database.
-The folders on disk are left untouched — when you later add media files, the next scan picks them up and the content stays.
+After every library scan, the plugin identifies items with zero actual media files and removes them from the Jellyfin database.
+The folders on disk are left untouched — when you later add media files, the next scan picks them up and the item stays.

 This is useful if you maintain a folder structure for upcoming content (with subtitles, NFO files, etc.) but don't want them cluttering your library until the actual media files are available.
-It currently supports the following content types:

-- Movies
-- TV shows
-- Music artists
-- Music albums
+### Supported Item Types

+The plugin can be configured to clean up:
+- **TV Shows**: Series with no episodes.
+- **Seasons**: Individual seasons with no episodes.
+- **Movies**: Movie entries with no video file on disk.
+- **Music**: Artists or Albums with no audio tracks.
-- Collections
+- **Collections**: Empty boxsets.
+- **Folders**: Generic folders with no media.
-- Playlists
+- **Playlists**: Playlists with no items.
-- Folders

 ## Installation